reactiveui/website/input/docs/handbook/OAPH/index.md

     Ryan:09:36 it might be the only _real_ way Ryan:09:37 but i think the topic is OAPH yeah Ryan:09:37 maybe it can be - OAPH (Derived properties) or something like that

 Goals:

-* OPAH is the foundation of a reactive application.
+* OAPH is the foundation of a reactive application.